-You’ve probably heard a lot about the Area Manager Programme by now – that we give our graduates a fantastic package (including a BMW 3 series) and that it’s ‘really hard work’.
+You’ve probably heard a lot about the Area Manager Programme by now – that we give our graduates a fantastic package (including a fully expensed company car) and that it’s ‘really hard work’.
 These are true.
 But there’s so much more.
 We’re also a responsible employer who thrives on giving graduates unparalleled exposure, training and support.
 Throughout the year, you’ll learn the ins and outs of store life, before discovering what it takes to lead your own area.
 Afterwards?
 Well, it could be just the start of an exciting career full of amazing opportunities.
 In fact, if you put the effort in, you can absolutely work your way to the senior levels of Aldi.

-You’ll meet your Directors and your new boss.
-They’ll outline exactly what’s expected from you and prepare you for the year ahead.1 (of 15)
+You’ll meet your new boss and the rest of the Director team.
+They’ll outline exactly what’s expected from you and prepare you for the year ahead.1 (of 14)

 Time to roll up your sleeves.
-You’ll be stacking shelves with colleagues, getting to know our products, finding out about customer service and learning our unique approach to store management.
-With a week’s holiday squeezed in.3 (of 15)
+You’ll make sure shelves are stocked with our customers' favourite products, find out about customer service and learn our unique approach to store management.3 (of 14)

-We’ll give you the keys to a store.
-Once the detailed training’s done, you’ll take ownership over a set list of responsibilities.
-Then it’s time to put theory into practice within the store environment.5 (of 15)
+We’ll turn up the responsibility level and give you the keys to a store.
+Once the detailed training’s done, it’s time to put theory into practice within a store environment.5 (of 14)

-Taking charge of your own €multi-million business for a three-week cover, you’ll plan the rota, order over 1,700 products and manage your own team.
-You’ll then spend a week getting ready to present your achievements to the Store Operations Director.6 (of 15)
+Taking charge of your own €multi-million business for three weeks, you’ll oversee the rota, order products and manage your own team - the exposure is unparalleled.
+You’ll then spend a week getting ready to present your achievements to the Store Operations Director.6 (of 14)

 Our huge network of stores relies on a range of support operations.
-During your Regional Office Training, you’ll get to know our Accounts, Trading and Business Administration teams and the kind of issues they handle.10 (of 15)
+So during your Regional Office Training, you'll get to know our Accounts, Trading, Logistics and Business Administration teams.9 (of 14)

 It’s holiday time again.
-A chance to reflect on the huge amount you’ve learned and feel very proud of yourself.11 (of 15)
+A chance to reflect on the huge amount you’ve learned and feel very proud of yourself.10 (of 14)

-During the next seven weeks, you’ll be assessed on a variety of technical tasks, as well as your leadership ability.
-Mixing the two is vital for your development, so you can motivate and engage the teams around you.12 (of 15)
+You’ll be assessed on a variety of technical tasks, as well as your leadership ability.
+Mixing the two is vital for your development, and your team.11 (of 14)

-Some more rest, happy in the knowledge that you’re near the finish line.13 (of 15)
+Some more rest, happy in the knowledge that you’re near the finish line.12 (of 14)

-Ready to look after an Area?
+Ready to look after your own area of stores?
 This is five weeks of in-at-the-deep-end exposure to life as an Area Manager.
-You’ll cover for your colleagues while they’re on holiday and really put your skills to the test.14 (of 15)
+You’ll cover your colleagues while they’re on holiday and really put your skills to the test.13 (of 14)

 It’s time for your final review and we’ll look at how far you’ve come.
-By now, you should be full of confidence as you take responsibility for your own group of stores.15 (of 15)
+By now, you should be full of confidence as you take responsibility for your own group of stores.14 (of 14)

 You’re now a fully-fledged Area Manager, with complete control of your area.
 All kinds of challenges and demands will come your way.